AndyHang/goredis/README.md

 >		mp.PushByKey(key, c)
 >	PopByKey and PushByKey based on a Hash Algorithm.
 You can change your hash Algorithm.
 >	The Hash code is implemented in Sum function.
+>	AddPool is for a new pool in multiPool that have different maxConnNum and maxIdleSeconds configuration.
+>	Note: AddPool must call before use the multiPool, because the map inside multiPool have no mutex.

 #### Todo List
 +	Consistent Hash